geekpnx/django_project_structure/README.md

 ## **STEP 2**

-- Change Directory out from the working directory 'django_project_structure' to chage the naming to your own project
+- From the working directory 'django_project_structure' you will change the folder name accordingly.

 	- With the command: